nic-dgl104-winter-2024/rrj-mijuanmontalvo/README.md

 Currently the Pull Request #76 is open

 Within [issue #26](https://github.com/nic-dgl104-winter-2024/pattern-library/issues/26) make a comment in which I reported on the loading of pull request #76

+## FOLLOW-UP QUESTIONS AND REFLECTIONS

+The language I chose is PHP, this is an object-oriented language.
+Starting with version 5, PHP has built in strong object-oriented features, allowing developers to write more modular, reusable, and structured code.
+OOP in PHP includes concepts such as classes, objects, inheritance, encapsulation, polymorphism, among others.

+PHP es bastante compatible con la programación orientada a objetos y proporciona muchas de las características fundamentales necesarias para escribir código orientado a objetos eficiente y modular.

+PHP in its beginnings was better known for its procedural programming style, but over time it has adopted more features and practices of object-oriented programming, so it can be considered that PHP is a partially object-oriented language since in its start

+PHP is also compatible with other programming paradigms.
+In addition to object-oriented programming, PHP also supports procedural programming and can also be used to implement other paradigms, such as:

+- Functional programming

+- Event-based programming

+- Imperative programming